Spiral model: Use anchor point milestones

 "Hazardous spiral look-alikes" that violate this invariant include evolutionary and incremental processes that commit significant resources to implementing a solution with a poorly defined architecture.

 The three anchor point milestones fit easily into the Rational Unified Process (RUP), with LCO marking the boundary between RUP's Inception and Elaboration phases, LCA marking the boundary between Elaboration and Construction phases, and IOC marking the boundary between Construction and Transition phases.

 Focus on the system and its life cycle

 This invariant highlights the importance of the overall system and the long-term concerns spanning its entire life cycle.
-It excludes "hazardous spiral look-alikes" that focus too much on initial development of software code.
-These processes can result from following published approaches to object-oriented or structured software analysis and design, while neglecting other aspects of the project's process needs.
+It excludes "hazardous spiral look-alikes" that focus too much on the initial development of software code.
+These processes can result from following published approaches to object-oriented or structured software analysis and design while neglecting other aspects of the project's process needs.